nikkipruitt182/Argument-Parser/README.md

 ## Introduction

 This project was a group term project for my Software Engineering I course.
-The goal was to create a command line argument parser using test-driven development.
+The goal was to create a command line argument parser using test-driven development and the agile methodolgy, Scrum.
+Over the course of 5 2-week sprints, we attended 4 meetings a week, each consisting of a 15 minute Scrum and an hour of working on the code in groups and individually.

 ### Tools Used

-* Git -
+* Git - Git was used for source control.
-  * Github -
+  * Github - Github was used as a host for our source control repository.
 * Gradel -
 * Robot Framework -
-* Trello -
+* Trello - Trello was used to organize our product backlog and create the sprint backlog.

 ## Classes